purplescorpion1/Widevine-DRM-Browser-Player/README.md

 <br>

 ## Options And Limitations
-If you just want to test locally load drm_player.html straight into Firefox web browser (it will not work in Chrome) But if you want to host the html file and play in any web browser including Chrome, you will need to use the proxy server.
+If you just want to test locally load drm_player.html straight into Firefox web browser (it will not work in Chrome) <br>
+But if you want to host the html file and play in any web browser including Chrome, you will need to use the proxy server.
 I've included a host server and proxy server as examples

 ## How To Load local drm_player.htm